RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

 Comparing Business Data Across the Years
 -----------------------------------------

-We can do this process for past years, but you might have to change your code a bit as you go back in the years.
+We can do this process for past years, but you might have to change your code slightly as you go back in the years.
-As you go back and **screen scrape** previous years, you will see that we really are at the mercy of the website designers.
+As you go back and **screen scrape** previous years, you will see that we are at the mercy of the website designers.
-One minor change to the CSS class or the id element can really mess up your code and strategy to screen scrape.
+One minor change to the CSS class or the id element can mess up your code and strategy to screen scrape.

-However, if you mange to scrape all 17 years of world factbook data, you will have achieved something special.
+However, if you manage to scrape all 17 years of world factbook data, you will have achieved something special.
 There are a lot of people that can make use of this data in a more convenient format.